kubernetes/website/content/en/docs/reference/kubectl/cheatsheet.md

 kubectl get pods                              # List all pods in the namespace kubectl get pod my-pod -o yaml                # Get a pod's YAML

-# Describe commands with verbose output
+# Show details of a specific resource or group of resources
-kubectl describe nodes my-node kubectl describe pods my-pod
+kubectl describe nodes
+kubectl describe pods my-pod

 # List Services Sorted by Name